Calcite Carbonate System

 The abbreviations are:

 |pH||calculated pH at evaluation temperature Teval|

 |pH_S||calculated saturation pH (that enters the LSI)|

 The last line contains the saturation state of the water: corrosive, scale-forming, or in equilibrium with calcite.
 The classification is based on the Langelier Saturation Index (LSI).

-The above table shows that the calculated parameters are in agreement with the DIN values.
-Note, however, that the DIN values (from 1995) are based on iterative models developed before the advent of modern hydrochemistry programs such like PhreeqC (which can handle an “unlimited” number of aqueous species and phases). aqion rests upon PhreeqC and the thermodynamic database wateq4f.
-In this way, it is free of several limitations imposed on the older iterative models of the DIN norm.
+The above table shows that the calculated parameters are in perfect agreement with the DIN values.
+Note, however, that the DIN values (from 1995) are based on iterative models developed before the advent of modern hydrochemistry programs such as PhreeqC (which can handle an “unlimited” number of aqueous species and phases). aqion is based on PhreeqC and the thermodynamic database wateq4f.
+In this way, it is free from restrictions imposed on the older models of the DIN standard.